 Drawchange, a nonprofit, had to adapt quickly to continue providing art education to children quarantining in homeless shelters during the pandemic.
-Software helped them change their organizational strategy, and host their biggest fundraiser of the year—virtually.
+Software helped them.

 The instructor at the homeless shelter asked the children to put their heads down and imagine the best day ever.
 Then, they put their vision to paper.
 Bryson, a five-year-old experiencing homelessness, closed his eyes and imagined that such a day would include a rainbow, flowers, splashes of vivid colors, a feather, and lots of sparkle.
 He drew himself as well, but in the corner of the page as a spectator of his perfect day, not a participant.